gokdenizozkan/community-blog/README.md

 ## Getting Started

-Make sure you have Ruby and Rails installed on your machine.
+Make sure you have Ruby, Rails, and PostgreSQL installed on your machine.
 Then;

 1. Clone this repository.
 2. Get into the project directory.